 Multiple signatures allow for multi-transfers, trades, minting, and crafting where more than one wallet or token is involved in the transaction.
 With discrete accounts, more than one signature may be required to control the account.
-In governance, multiple stakeholders can approve a vote.
+In governance, multiple owners of a discrete account can approve a vote together.

 Transfers of Paratokens can be simple or complex, including the ability to include multiple senders and recipients.